 So if you do not want your website to be called as a website which spreads malware, then you need to make your website free from malware.
-Before understanding how to remove malware let us first understand various tools and techniques to find out if a website or blog is infected with malware.
-After scanning and detecting the malware, we can then easily remove malware completely.
+Before understanding how to remove malware, let us first understand various tools and techniques to find out if a website or blog is infected with malware.
+After scanning and detecting the malware, we can then easily delete malware.

 Sucuri is one of the best options to scan and detect malware on online websites.
 If a threat is found, the scanner lists the infected files and also points out the type of malware or infection.
 Besides, the tool also points out to the lines of suspicious code.

 Site Advisor is another tool which can help understand the current status of the website or blog.
 If your website or blog’s reputation is marked as suspicious, then there is every reason to worry about it.
 This usually happens due to the malware present on your website.
 In such cases, you need to perform a more thorough site scanning.